-This command means: "Output the contents of the text file named my_number.c (or my_number.f90) to the terminal screen."
+This command means: "Output the contents of the text file named my_number.c (or my number.f90) to the terminal screen."

 NOTICE that the command to output the contents of a text file to the terminal screen without using the more command is cat, which is short for "concatenate," a word that means "output one text file after another in sequence."

-The output of the cat command goes to the terminal screen, and in this case, we are only concatenating a single text file, so we're simply outputting the text file's contents to the terminal screen.
+The output of the cat command goes to the terminal screen (known as "standard output," or "standard out" for short, abbreviated stdout), and in this case, we are only concatenating a single text file, so we're simply outputting the text file's contents to the terminal screen.